Holo-Host/bump-dna/README.md

 - get new hash of dna and rename dna file to `new_hash.dna.json`
 - print new hash
 - update holochain config file and restart `holochain-conductor.service` for changes to take effect

+> HEADS UP: this script is directly interacting with configuration of holochain conductor.
+HPOS is managing this configuration file for system consistency, therefore if you want to bump dnas you need to switch to `development` profile of HPOS ( see [holo-nixpkgs](https://github.com/Holo-Host/holo-nixpkgs))